r4victor/tenthousandmeters/content/blog/python_bts_02.md

 Each rule starts with the name of a nonterminal.
 It's followed by the C type of the result that the parsing function returns.
 The right-hand side is a parsing expression.
 The code in the curly braces denotes an action.
 Actions are simple function calls that return AST nodes or their fields.

 The new parser is [Parser/pegen/parse.c](Parser/pegen/parse.c).
 It's generated automatically by the parser generator.
 The parser generator is written in Python.
 It's a program that takes a grammar and generates a PEG parser in C or Python.
 A grammar is represented by the instance of the Grammar class.
 But to build a Grammar object, there must be a parser for the grammar file.
 [This parser](https://github.com/python/cpython/blob/3.9/Tools/peg_generator/pegen/grammar_parser.py) is also generated automatically by the parser generator from the [metagrammar](https://github.com/python/cpython/blob/3.9/Tools/peg_generator/pegen/metagrammar.gram).
 That's why the parser generator can generate a parser in Python.
 But what parses the metagrammar?
 Well, it's in the same notation as grammar, so the generated grammar parser is able to parse the metagrammar as well.
-Of couse, the grammar parser had to be bootstrapped, i.e. the first version had to be written by hand.
+Of course, the grammar parser had to be bootstrapped, i.e. the first version had to be written by hand.
 Once that's done, all parsers can be generated automatically.

 Like the old parser, the new parser gets tokens from the tokenizer.
 This is unusual for a PEG parser since it allows to unify tokenization and parsing.
-But we saw that the tokenizer does a non-trivial job, so CPython developers decided to make use of it.
+But we saw that the tokenizer does a non-trivial job, so the CPython developers decided to make use of it.

 On this note, we end our discussion of parsing to see what happens next to an AST.

 ### AST optimization

 The diagram of the CPython compiler's architecture shows us the AST optimizer alongside the parser and the compiler.
 This probably overemphasizes the optimizer's role.
 The AST optimizer is confined to constant folding and was introduced only in CPython 3.7.
-Before CPython 3.7, constant folding was done at the later stage in the peephole optimizer.
+Before CPython 3.7, constant folding was done at the later stage by the peephole optimizer.
 Nonetheless, due to the AST optimizer we can write things like this:

 ```python
 n = 2 ** 32 # easier to write and to read
 ```

 and expect it to be calculated at compile time.
-An example of the less obvious optimization is a conversion of a list of constants and a set of constants into a tuple and a frozenset respectively.
+An example of the less obvious optimization is the conversion of a list of constants and a set of constants into a tuple and a frozenset respectively.

 ### From AST to code object

-Up until now, we've been studying how CPython creates an AST from a source code, but as we've seen in the first post, the CPython VM knows nothing about AST and is only able to execute a code object.
+Up until now, we've been studying how CPython creates an AST from a source code, but as we've seen in the first post, the CPython VM knows nothing about the AST and is only able to execute a code object.
 The conversion of an AST to a code object is a job of the compiler.
-More specifically, the compiler must return the module's code object containing module's bytecode along with code objects for other code blocks in a module such as defined functions and classes.
+More specifically, the compiler must return the module's code object containing module's bytecode along with the code objects for other code blocks in a module such as defined functions and classes.

 Sometimes the best way to understand a solution to a problem is to think of one's own.
 Let's ponder what we would do if we were the compiler.
 We start with the root node of an AST that represents a module.
 Children of this node are statements.
 Let's assume that the first statement is a simple assignment like `x = 1`.
 It's represented by the `Assign` AST node: `Assign(targets=[Name(id='x', ctx=Store())], value=Constant(value=1))`.
-To convert this node to a code object we need to create one, store constant `1` in the list of contstants of the code object, store the name of the variable `x` in the list of names used in the code object and emit instructions `LOAD_CONST` and `STORE_NAME`.
+To convert this node to a code object we need to create one, store constant `1` in the list of constants of the code object, store the name of the variable `x` in the list of names used in the code object and emit instructions `LOAD_CONST` and `STORE_NAME`.
 We could write a function to do that.
 But even a simple assignment can be tricky.
 For example, imagine that the same assignment is made inside the body of a function.
 If `x` is a local variable, we should emit `STORE_FAST` instruction.
 If `x` is a global variable, we should emit `STORE_GLOBAL` instruction.
 Finally, if `x` is referenced by the nested function, we should emit `STORE_DEREF` instruction.
 The problem is to determine what type of variable `x` is.
 CPython solves this problem by building a symbol table before compiling.

 #### symbol table